donkirkby/chess-kit/docs/new_rules.md

 ![Diagram](images/new_rules/adrenaline-chess2.png)

-After castling, you may use both the king and the rook for extra moves, if they both have checkers.
+You may not castle, if either the king or the rook has checkers.
 During castling, you may not move your king through squares that could be attacked by extra moves.
-You may capture a pawn en passant on the at the usual square after a regular move of two squares.
+You may capture a pawn en passant at the usual square after a regular move of two squares.
 You may not capture en passant if the pawn used an extra move, and you may not use an extra move to capture en passant.
-A pawn that moves to the back rank immediately promotes, and may continue making king moves if it still has checkers.
+A pawn that moves to the back rank immediately promotes, and may continue making king moves, if it still has checkers.
 You may not move a piece to reveal a check on your king, even if you then use an extra move to block the check again.

 ### Winning
 Win by checkmate, as in regular chess, but you may use extra moves to threaten